DenTelezhkin/Ariadne/README.md

 present(navigation, animated: true)
 ```

-With Ariadne, this code no is no longer tied to current view controller and can look like this:
+With Ariadne, this code is no longer tied to current view controller and can look like this:

 ```swift
 let route = Storyboards.User.userViewController.builder.embeddedInNavigation().presentRoute()